jpmonettas/clindex/README.md

 ## Projects known to be using clindex

-- [Clograms](https://github.com/jpmonettas/clograms) Explore clojure projects by building diagrams
+- [Clograms](https://github.com/jpmonettas/clograms) Explore clojure codebases by building diagrams